zurb/foundation-apps/README.md

 This will assemble all the pages and compile the Sass.
 You're set!

+## For Windows Users

+Windows doesn't come with some tools that OS X or Linux might get pre-installed with.
+Some instructions may also differ.
+Here are some tip to get things working:

+- To get Git working (and Bower along with it), install [Git for Windows](http://git-for-windows.github.io/)
+- Windows doesn't have `sudo`, which is a command that will allow you to run the rest of the command as a `root` or `administrator` user.
+Instead, right click or shift-right-click your Command Prompt and choose the option "run as Administrator..".
+Once you've done this, make sure to omit `sudo` when running a command.
+Windows WILL prompt you every time you open CMD with a dialog ensure you want to run your program as an Administrator.
+- Windows does not come with Ruby, to install Ruby either download and run the [official installer](https://www.ruby-lang.org/en/) or try [Jruby](http://jruby.org/), a Ruby alternative many Windows users use.

 ## Docs

 The docs are generated in the `docs` directory when you run the quickstart process above.